mhatzl/mantra-wiki/5-Requirements/5-REQ-qa.md

 *QA* requirements help to ensure a high quality.

 **Note:** General *QA* requirements affect the overall architecture and implementation of a project, because they are not specific to a feature/functionality.
-Therefore, these requirements must be considered for every existing or new feature/functionality, as long as these *QA* requirements are *active*.
+Therefore, these requirements must be considered for every existing or new feature/functionality, as long as these *QA* requirements are not *deprecated*.

 **Note:** Only general *QA* requirements should be part of this requirement group. *QA* requirements that are specific to a requirement group should be added to a *qa* requirement subgroup for this feature.

 ## `qa.DoD`: Have a "Definition of Done" for requirements